newrelic/go-agent/README.md

 how the Go Agent works for you, what you'd like to see and how we can improve it.
 We're eager to hear your feedback!

+Breaking changes may be made before release 1.0.

 ## Description

 The New Relic Go Agent allows you to monitor your Go applications with New